n3ddu8/alpine-base/README.md

 * curl
 * Python3
 * Pip for Python3
-* Microsoft ODBC driver 17
+* Microsoft ODBC driver 17 for working with SQL Server
+* Misc packages required to work with:
+    * Sqlite
+    * MySQL
+    * MariaDB
+    * PostgreSQL

 ### Why Alpine